 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 On the surface, RFID technology most resembles a merchandise barcode and barcode scanner.
-But unlike barcode technology, RFID operates through radio waves and consists of three parts: an RFID tag, an RFID reader and a scanning antenna.
+But unlike barcode technology, RFID operates through radio waves and consists of three parts: an RFID tag, an RFID reader, and a scanning antenna.

-These RFID tags (sometimes referred to as chips), that contain a circuit and antenna, are embedded in the plastic of your credit or debit card and transmit data to the RFID reader.
+These RFID tags (sometimes referred to as chips), that contains a circuit and antenna, are embedded in the plastic of your credit or debit card and transmit data to the RFID reader.
 The reader interprets the radio waves into some of the same data that’s stored on the RFID chip.

-Once a thief’s reader has captured your RFID data, which could include your name, credit card number, expiration date, security code and other personal information associated with your credit card, they can easily upload it onto his computer.
-RFID technology is also used in passports, employee badges, some driver’s licenses and other identification cards.
+Once a thief’s reader has captured your RFID data, which could include your name, credit card number, expiration date, security code, and other personal information associated with your credit card, they can easily upload it onto his computer.
+RFID technology is also used in passports, employee badges, some driver’s licenses, and other identification cards.

 While early RFID embedded credit and debit cards transmitted enough personal information for a thief to potentially make a clone card, most banks and credit card companies now say they’ve put measures in place to keep a thief from robbing you blind.